matt-oc/aerial-photography/README.md

 git reset –hard HEAD@{HEAD-NUMBER}
 fixing conflicts
 git pull

+Lighthouse used to test page performance.
+Css and Html Validate using the cherk on w3 https://validator.w3.org/
 ## Deployment

 The site is hosted on the gh-pages branch of the github repository.